What is different about the MINDFUL, slow-motion, high-intensity strength training method?

-Why is weight training important?
+Why is STRENGTH training important?

 Is the workout safe for older people?

-You will be individually and closely coached and monitored by a trainer who has over 3 years of experience with this workout.
+You will be individually and closely coached and monitored by a trainer who has over 10 years of experience with this workout.
 His job is to insure that you are performing the exercises as safely and effectively as possible.
 You are performing movements that are simple and natural, so the majority of your intensity and focus can be placed on performing hard, rewarding work.

-How can exercising for 25 minutes once a week be beneficial?
+How can exercising for 30 minutes once a week be beneficial?

 How long before I see results?

 This depends on your commitment to the quality of your workouts, your adherence to a healthy, whole foods diet and your genetic makeup.
 In general your body is making changes as soon as you start working out, though it can take about 2 to 4 weeks of regular, consistent workouts to actually gain strength and stamina and as long as 6 to 8 weeks to start seeing changes in your body.
-If you are new to weight training, you could experience a 25 to 100 percent increase in strength within three to six months of training consistently.
+If you are new to strength training, you could experience a 25 to 100 percent increase in strength within three to six months of training consistently.
 The more effort you put in, the greater the results you can achieve in a shorter period of time.

 Is it necessary to train to momentary muscle fatigue (MMF)?